 One possibility for non-Christians is to use five simple white candles (tea candles perhaps), or a yellow candle for East (Air), a red candle for South (Fire), a blue candle for West (Water), and a green candle for North (Earth) with a fifth candle in the center for Spirit (Mystery).
-A black, white or purple candle would be a good choice, but let your heart be your guide.
+A black, white or purple candle would be a good choice for the center candle, but let your heart be your guide.

 The idea is that each Sunday before Solstice, ideally on the threshold between day and night, at sunset wherever you live, you have a quiet ceremony to light a new candle.
 The first Sunday (Nov.
-29), you will light one candle only, the one for East.
+26), you will light one candle only, the one for East if you have assigned your candles the cardinal directions.
 The next Sunday, Dec.
-6, we again light the East (first) Candle, plus add the South (second) candle, and so on.
+3, we again light the first candle, plus add the second candle (which would be South, if your ultimate aim is to cast a circle), and so on.

-By the way — even if you miss the beginning week(s), don’t worry.
-You can join in any time!
+And by the way — even if you miss the beginning week(s), don’t worry.
+The re-lighting every Sunday means you can join in any time!

-Be aware that, based on the vast response I’ve gotten over the years, and thanks to the Internet’s viral power, there are now almost certainly thousands of other people, in different time zones around the world, who are participating in this with you.
+Be aware that, based on the vast response I’ve gotten over the years, and thanks to the Internet’s viral superpowers, there are now thousands of other people, in different time zones around the world, who are participating in this with you.
 As the shadow of night rolls across the face of our globe, they gather in harmony with you and your family.

-All of our hearts are joined in this quiet act of both acknowledging the dark, and then energizing our power as we light a candle of hope and renewal.
+All of our hearts are joined in this quiet act of both acknowledging the dark, and then energizing our purpose as we light a candle of hope and renewal.

 As you focus your will, remember that we are not fighting, fearing, or trying to defeat the dark.
 Darkness is necessary; without the dark, there are no dreams, no healing sleep, no deep growth that is necessary to thrive.
 So each year, we very intentionally honor the dark, as well.
 Thus, from within the sacred dark, we arise with the returning Light.